pwr-Solaar/Solaar/docs/devices.md

 | M330             | ?.?   | yes     | ?     | smooth scrolling                |
 | MX 1100          | 1.0   | yes     | -     | smooth scrolling, side scrolling|

-[old]: M185 with P/N: 810-003496
+(old): M185 with P/N: 810-003496

-[new]: M185 with P/N: 810-005238
+(new): M185 with P/N: 810-005238 or 810-005232

-[note]: Currently, smooth scrolling events does not processed in xfce and this setting useful only for disable smooth scrolling
+(note): Currently, smooth scrolling events are not processed in xfce and this setting is useful only to disable smooth scrolling.

 Mice (Mini):